Maria is a master gardener and master of public health. She & her husband, known online as The Gardener & The Cook, live in coastal Alabama.

 When Can I Prune or Remove Dead Wood From My Tree?

 Dead wood can be removed at any time of the year.
-Pruning of living material can be done in late winter or early to mid-spring after the danger of freezing temperatures has passed.
-Pruning encourages new growth, and pruning during a freeze should be avoided because:
+Pruning of living material should be done in late winter or early to mid-spring after the danger of freezing temperatures has passed.
+Pruning of live material encourages new growth, so pruning prior to any chance of freezing temperatures should be avoided because: